Arma Reforger Marine Milsim / Recruiting Station

 Recruit Screening

-Recruiting introduces the expected standard: maturity, communications discipline, willingness to learn, and respect for chain of command.
-Prospective members are routed toward infantry, reconnaissance, aviation, corpsman, or support lanes based on interest and unit need.
+Recruiting introduces the standard: maturity, communication discipline, willingness to learn, and respect for chain of command.
+New members are routed toward infantry, reconnaissance, aviation, corpsman, or support lanes based on interest and unit need.

 02